Lyuuke/Oryzacola/README.md

 # Oryzacola
-Oryzacola is a virtual paddy field with of rice hybriding simulations.
+Oryzacola is a virtual paddy field with rice hybriding simulations.

 ## What Is Rice
-Rice (scientific name *Oryza sativa*) is a primary grain which is widely cultivated in East Asia.
+Rice (scientific name *Oryza sativa*) is a primary grain widely cultivated in East Asia.
 Rice are usually consumed whole-grain, either boiled or steamed.
 Husked steamed white rice provides 45 grammes of carbohydrate per 100 g, and has a high glycemic index (GI) of *ca.* 84.

 ## How To Use